Some of Our Favorite PD Exercise Videos

 For a comprehensive workout, try one of the 10 Performance Packs, comprised of two or more Fitness Friday videos.
 Each Performance Pack workout focuses on one aspect of fitness for those living with PD.

-Publisher: National Institute on Aging
+By the National Institute on Aging

 While these exercise videos are not specifically for those for PD, several people have recommended them to us.
 This series of 12 exercise videos for older adults include warm up, flexibility, balance, lower and upper body strength, and cool down.
 Video lengths range from eight minutes to an hour.

-Publisher: APDA Greater St. Louis Chapter
+By APDA Greater St. Louis Chapter

 These eight videos (all about 50- to 60-minutes in length) are intended for people living with PD and their care partners.
 Movements address flexibility, balance, endurance, functional movement and self expression.
 All movements are performed seated in a chair or standing supported by the chair.
 Movements may be done solo, although dancers are encouraged to share the fun with a partner.
 The instructor is Eve Fischbert, an occupational therapist with experience working with people living with PD.

-Publisher: Jennifer Larsen
+By Jennifer Larsen

 Twice weekly since March 15, 2020, Jennifer Larsen has posted an exercise video for those with Parkinson’s disease.
 Jennifer is a certified athletic trainer with years of experience with PD exercise.
 These videos are designed to improve mobility, balance, and muscular strength for those with PD.
 One of the videos is all seated exercises and another is all floor exercises.
 All of her videos contain modifications.
 Some videos in September 2020 are based on the PD Warrior program.

-Publisher: Keep It On
+By Keep It On